 800-800-0350

-The idea for the Northstar Project came from Brian Coyle, Minneapolis' openly gay city council member, who was inspired by a needs assessment that was successfully conducted within the Boston Gay and Lesbian community.
+The idea for the Northstar Project came in 1984 from Brian Coyle, Minneapolis' first openly gay city council member, who was inspired by a needs assessment that was successfully conducted within the Boston Gay and Lesbian community.
 Coyle called for a similar survey in the Twin Cities area.

-The recently formed Gay and Lesbian Community Action Council (GLCAC, now OutFront Minnesota) surveyed the metro area LGBTQ+ community to create Out and Counted: A Survey of the Twin Cities Lesbian and Gay Community (also known as the Northstar survey).
+By 1987, after more than 200 people volunteered their time and effort to create, review, and revise the survey with broad community input, the recently formed Gay and Lesbian Community Action Council (GLCAC, now OutFront Minnesota) conducted the survey and gathered the results of the metro area LGBTQ+ community to create Out and Counted: A Survey of the Twin Cities Lesbian and Gay Community (also known as the Northstar Project).

 The results of this survey provided crucial data about the experiences and needs of constituents in Minneapolis and St. Paul.